Author: Nav Sharma, Registered Dietitian

 Do probiotics improve an IBS diet?

-Top dietitian tips when following the Low FODMAP diet
+Top dietitian tips when choosing the low FODMAP approach as part of your IBS diet

 - Since garlic and onion (raw or in powder form) are considered high FODMAP foods (sorry!!!), try substituting with other herbs and spices for flavour.
 Some examples include basil, chili, cilantro, cinnamon, cumin, ginger, pepper, rosemary, tarragon or thyme.